Six Scenic Hiking Trails You Can Enjoy Within 50 Kilometres of Brisbane

-For some, heading to Mt Coot-tha is all about wandering through the Botanic Gardens, driving up to the lookout and having a meal at the summit-top restaurant.
-For others, Brisbane's inner-city mountain is a hub for walking and hiking (and stopping for a bite to eat on the grass if you've come prepared, which we recommend.
+For some, heading to Mt Coot-tha is all about wandering through the Botanic Gardens, driving up to the lookout and having a meal at the summit-top restaurant (which is set to get a big revamp).
+For others, Brisbane's inner-city mountain is a hub for walking and hiking — and stopping for a bite to eat on the grass if you've come prepared, which we recommend.

 D'AGUILAR NATIONAL PARK

 Choose which part you'd like to see, or add them all to your list — whether you're eager to hike around Mount Nebo, feast your eyes on the water at Enoggera Reservoir, or head to Samford and Mount Glorious.
 If it's a lake, some grassy trails and a nice picnic spot you're after, you can also venture west to Lake Manchester, which is connected to the nearby dam around 15 kilometres north of Ipswich.

 BRISBANE KOALA BUSHLANDS